Office of International Programs

 Transfer of Credit

-- El Tigre: This riverside town of 290,000 people is a popular weekend retreat and most famous for the attraction known as Puerto de los Frutos.
-In the past, fruits picked on the islands were traded, but now you can buy wicker articles, carpets, furniture, adornments, and native handicrafts.
+• El Tigre: A popular riverside town of 290,000 people that is most famous for Puerto de los Frutos market.
+In the past, fruits picked on the islands were traded, but now you can buy much more, including native handicrafts.

-- Colonia del Sacramento, Uruguay: Students will travel by ferry to the quaint, historic town of Colonia del Sacramento, Uruguay.
-As one of Uruguay's oldest towns, Colonia's historic district has been designated a UNESCO World Heritage Site.
-Students will explore the town's museums and historic sites, and enjoy beautiful coastal views along the Rio de la Plata.
+• Colonia del Sacramento, Uruguay: Travel by ferry to one of Uruguay's oldest towns and a UNESCO World Heritage Site.
+Explore museums and historic sites and enjoy beautiful coastal views along the Rio de la Plata.

 Activities